House & Apartment

 - A judge may order people living in a property to be evicted in a foreclosure or tax sale case against the property owner.

-For help with questions about situations that could lead to eviction, use Get Legal Help or contact:
+For help with questions about situations that could lead to eviction, use Get Legal Help to find local legal resources or contact:

 Worried about doing this on your own?
 You may be able to get free legal help.